socketsupply/sockets.sh/src/docs/faq.md

 ### Does P2P (without servers) mean that it only works if peers are online?

 No!
 Socket's P2P protocol is designed for building disruption tolerant networks.
-It achieves long-lived partition tolerance though bounded replication of packets (limiting the number of hops and TTL of each packet that is relayed between peers in the network).
+It achieves long-lived partition tolerance through bounded replication of packets (limiting the number of hops and TTL of each packet that is relayed between peers in the network).
 Socket's P2P protocol builds on a corpus of existing academia.
-Please see the docs for more in depth details.
+Please see the docs for more in-depth details.

 ### If I send information to my friend or coworker, any other connected peer devices will see this message as they relay it on?